cionx/solutions-the-c-programming-language/1_a_tutorial_introduction/exercise_1-05.md

 		printf("%3d %6.1f\n", fahr, (5.0 / 9.0) * (fahr - 32));
 }
 ```
-The output is as follows:
+The output of the resulting executable is as follows:
 ```text
 300  148.9
 280  137.8